davenpos/Trail-Map-Report/README.md

 - **npm-run-all**: Runs all command starting with either "build:" or "scss:" since I needed multiple separate scripts that output the page-dependent SCSS to the build folder.
 - **sass**: Compiles the page-dependent SCSS files to CSS and outputs them to a subfolder in build called "css".
 - **slugify**: Used for converting the names of the trails into URL-friendly slugs, used to match the tooltip hover functionality to certain map areas in my image map zone with specific slugified names.
-- **wait-on**: Used for waiting until the `wp-scripts` build or dev script finishes before compiling my page-dependent SCSS, ensuring that it is not completely wiped from the build folder.
+- **wait-on**: Used for waiting until the `wp-scripts build` or  `wp-scripts dev` script finishes before compiling my page-dependent SCSS, ensuring that it is not completely wiped from the build folder.

 ## Getting started
 Here are the steps to using my theme and setting up the site like I have it.